Best Installment Loans in April 2026

 Review coming soon

-Term 36 to 84 months 24 to 84 months 24 to 84 months 12 to 84 months
+Term 36 to 84 months 24 to 84 months 12 to 84 months

-Amount $2.5k – $40k $5k – $100k $1k – $50k $100 – $1M
+Amount $2.5k – $40k $1k – $50k Up to $125M

 Best installment loan lenders at a glance

-Best For: superior customer service
+Best for: Superior customer service – Discover

-The APR ranges from 7.99% to 24.99% APR based on creditworthiness at time of application.
-Loans up to $35,000.
-Fast & Easy Process.
-Terms are 36 to 84 months.
-No prepayment penalty.
-This is not a firm offer of credit.
-Any results displayed are estimates and we do not guarantee the applicability or accuracy to your specific circumstance.
-For example, for a $15,000 loan with an APR of 10.99% and 60 month term, the estimated monthly payment would be $326.
-The estimated total cost of the loan in this example would be $19,560.
-Test Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Tellus pellentesque eu tincidunt tortor aliquam nulla facilisi cras fermentum.
 Leo vel orci porta non pulvinar neque laoreet.
 Ac turpis egestas aecenas pharetra convallis posuere.
 Morbi enim nunc faucibus a pellentesque sit amet porttitor.
 Euismod nisi porta lorem mollis aliquam ut porttitor leo a.
 Non pulvinar neque laoreet suspendisse.
 Leo urna molestie at elementum eu facilisis sed.
 Cras tincidunt lobortis feugiat vivamus at augue eget.
 Sit amet consectetur adipiscing elit ut aliquam.
-Diam donec adipiscing tristique risus nec feugiat in. test
+Diam donec adipiscing tristique risus nec feugiat in.

 • Repayment assistance options to help get you back on track if you fall behind